 2. Arya by Leoforce - Good for Multi-Source AI Candidate Ranking

 Arya aggregates candidates from 50+ sourcing channels - including job boards, social networks, and internal databases - then uses AI to score and rank them based on over 300 attributes.
-Its "People Intelligence" goes beyond keyword matching to analyze skills, experience patterns, and engagement likelihood.
+Its “People Intelligence” goes beyond keyword matching to analyze skills, career history, and engagement likelihood.
 With 80+ native ATS and CRM integrations, Arya plugs into most existing recruiting stacks without friction.

-Key features: Multi-source candidate aggregation from 50+ channels, AI scoring and ranking on 300+ attributes, diversity sourcing filters, predictive engagement scoring, 80+ ATS/CRM/VMS integrations.
+Key features: Aggregates candidates from 50+ sourcing channels, AI scoring and ranking on 300+ attributes, filters for sourcing diverse candidates, predicting engagement likelihood, 80+ ATS/CRM/VMS integrations.

-The caveat: Arya's matching algorithms are sophisticated and the integration library is deep.
-But the pricing model lacks transparency - you'll need a sales conversation to understand actual costs.
-And the platform doesn't include built-in outreach sequences, so you'll need separate tools for email, LinkedIn, and SMS automation.
+The caveat: Arya’s matching algorithms are sophisticated and the integration library is deep.
+Pricing lacks transparency, though - you’ll need a sales conversation to understand actual costs.
+No built-in outreach sequences means separate tools for automated email, LinkedIn, and SMS outreach.
 That adds both cost and complexity to your stack.

 3. LinkedIn Recruiter - Good for Manual Search Across the Largest Network

-Key features: Advanced Boolean and filter search, InMail messaging credits, talent pipeline management, hiring team collaboration, job posting distribution, recently added AI Hiring Assistant features.
+Key features: Advanced Boolean and filter search, InMail messaging credits, pipeline tracking, hiring team collaboration, job posting distribution, and recently added AI Hiring Assistant features.

 Pricing: LinkedIn Recruiter Lite starts at approximately $170/month per seat.
 Full LinkedIn Recruiter seats run roughly $10,000-$10,800+/year.
 Corporate contracts require custom quotes and typically involve annual commitments.